hightechu/2021-skills-academy/modules/day2/README.md

 #### Building Block: _Designing for Discord_

 ```
-In this self-directed collabovation period, developers will work in teams to apply the skills learned during the two workshops of the day to select a single design which they will be implimenting over the course of the Accelerator.
+In this self-directed collabovation period, developers will work in teams to apply the skills learned during the two workshops of the day to select a single design which they will be implimenting over the course of the Academy.
 ```